Skip to main content

 .wx-richtext-menubarContainer for menubar

-.wx-richtext-menuContainer for menubar dropdown menu
+.wx-richtext-menuContainer for the menubar dropdown menu

 .wx-richtext-toolbarContainer for toolbar